 Students who have previously attended Central Washington University as matriculated students and have not obtained a degree and students who have applied and been rejected for undergraduate matriculated status will not be allowed to enroll as nonmatriculated students.

 Nonmatriculated students are not eligible for most financial aid, veteran's benefits, credit evaluations, or other services regularly provided for matriculated students.

 Students who have not yet graduated from high school may be allowed to enroll as nonmatriculated students for courses that they need to advance academically, provided that such academic opportunities are not readily available to them elsewhere.
-To be eligible for the High School Enrichment Program, students must be in either their junior or senior years and have demonstrated superior academic performance or preparation in the area of study for which they are applying.
+To be eligible for the High School Enrichment Program, students must have demonstrated superior academic performance or preparation in the area of study for which they are applying.

 High School Enrichment applicants must explain in writing their reasons for wanting to attend specific courses at the University and offer arguments for their potential to succeed.
 They must also meet with the Director of Admissions and have the approval of their high school principal.